 Monroe County offers FREE one-day classes in EPA certified Renovation, Repair and Painting (RRP).
-Click here for the January-March 2015 class schedule.
+Click here for the May-August 2015 class schedule.
 This class is open to anyone (parents, contractors, property owners, tenants, etc) interested in working safely with lead hazards.
 Classes are free but space is limited.
 You must pre-register by calling (866) 850-5280 x109.
 For more information, please go to www2.monroecounty.gov/eh-leadpoisoning.php

 Did you miss the Coalition's Elizabeth McDade and the City of Rochester's Len Merritt on CITYWISE?
 CLICK HERE to watch the entire program.
 The City of Rochester's Lead Program saw a 120% increase in calls requesting free lead inspections after this program aired during National Lead Poisoning Prevention Week!
 Make sure your city house or apartment is safe from lead hazards by scheduling a FREE lead inspection with the City of Rochester by calling (585) 428-5323.

 The City of Rochester recently released its Eight Year Review of the Lead-Based Paint Poisoning Prevention Ordinance.
 Over 75,000 structures and 115,600 individual dwellings across the city have been inspected more than once in the past eight years!
 Check out the City of Rochester's awesome work!

 We are pleased to share our "Healthy Homes, Healthy Families" resource guides in English and Spanish!
 Call (585) 224-3125 to request free copies.